 Because motivation is so specific to the individual, I use personal SPIFs in addition to team-wide contests.
-Let’s say I notice one of my reps seems disengaged.
-She’s still hitting her quota, but her body language and tone-of-voice suggest she’s not as enthusiastic as she used to be.
+Let's say I notice one of my reps seems disengaged.
+They're still hitting their quota, but their body language and tone-of-voice suggest they're not as enthusiastic as they used to be.

-Rather than trying to figure out what she’d like -- and potentially choosing the wrong thing -- I’ll ask, “How can I motivate you?”
+Rather than trying to figure out what they'd like -- and potentially choosing the wrong thing -- I'll ask, "How can I motivate you?"

-Maybe she says she’d like tickets to a specific music show.
-Then I’d say, “Okay, what do you have to do to get those?”
+Maybe they say they'd like tickets to a specific music show.
+Then I'd say, "Okay, what do you have to do to get those?"